-Richgail Enriquez also known as “RG”, is a cook and a purveyor of recipes of both traditionally vegan and veganized Filipino dishes.
-All of her recipes could be found on her site, astigvegan.com
+My name is RG Enriquez.
+I’m a cook and a purveyor of both traditionally vegan and veganized Filipino recipes.

-RG grew up in Cavite, Philippines until she was 15 years old.
-Growing up, she would help her mom in the kitchen prepare and cook Filipino dishes for the entire family.
-Years later, RG and her family moved to the US.
+I grew up in Cavite, Philippines until I was 15 years old.
+As a kid, I would help my mom in the kitchen prepare and cook Filipino dishes for our family.
+I owe my knowledge and passion for cooking to my mother who had me as her little “sous chef” by her side.
+Years later, My family and I moved to the San Francisco Bay Area.

-When she started adopting a vegan lifestyle, she did not want to give up on Filipino Cuisine.
-Undeterred, she pursued to delve deeper in learning Filipino food as well as sharing her discoveries along the way.
+Although I don’t eat animal products anymore, I don’t want to give up on the food I loved so much as a kid.
+Undeterred, I pursued to delve deeper in learning Filipino food as well as sharing my discoveries along the way.

-One of these amazing discoveries was that it’s possible to achieve delicious, healthy, and vegan Filipino food without losing its soul.
+One of these amazing discoveries was that it is possible to achieve delicious, healthy, and vegan Filipino food without losing its soul.

 The meaning behind Astig Vegan